 Service Project for the Homeless — Preparing a Meal and Hygiene Packs: Later today with Small World Journeys staff guidance, you use donated food to prepare a meal that will be served to needy people tonight.
 During food prep, staff teach you how to make special bags using upcycled materials (which helps them save money!)
 You then put food and hygiene items into the bags you’ve made–items most needed by those living on the street.
 In addition, a representative from the charity will speak to you about how members of the Cairns community become homeless, and how your gift will help.

-Cuisine & Culture: This evening you have a special treat: a migrant now living in Cairns shares her story and her love of cooking with you.
+Cuisine & Culture: This evening you have a special treat: a Palestinian refugee now living in Cairns shares her story and her love of cooking with you.
 You learn how to prepare a delicious meal from her home country, and armed with the recipe you can also re-create this meal when you return home.
 In a time when the plight of migrants is widely discussed, this activity will allow you to understand circumstances in the world that cause people to flee their countries and will humanize this struggle.
 You gain some culinary skills, feast on a fantastic meal, and perhaps make a new friend.
 (Please inform us if you wish to have a restaurant dinner instead of this activity)

 Accommodation: Cairns budget accommodation